 It’s only natural that you’ll want to feel reassured that all your money will arrive at the other end safely.
 With a well-known bank such as Westpac, you can be sure your money is safe.

-When you operate a large business with a parent company overseas, sometimes there can be situations when you need to transfer over $2M overseas.
-If you’re a Westpac Live customer, there are a few options for you.
+If you operate a large business with a parent company abroad, there may be times when you need to transfer more than $2 million overseas.
+If you’re a Westpac online banking customer, your options include:

 As the Westpac online limit for international payments is AU$2 million, you may wish to make two or more smaller transactions to transfer all the money across.